 Did you know that over the last five years companies have had a major employee burnout situation?
+Avoiding burnout is one of the major steps towards better employee engagement.
 The always-on phenomenon has ended up draining employee productivity, pushes employees to overwork and neglect their well-being.
 More and more employees are feeling overwhelmed at work.
-And communication tools seem to shackle employees to their literal and virtual desk, further making them a true corporate slave.
-Was the previous sentence a bit too harsh?
-Read the next paragraph!

 Communication Tool - Boon v/s Bane